Lord Ganesh – The Elephant Deity Riding A Mouse

 Parvati broke down in utter grief and to soothe her, Shiva sent out his squad (gana) to fetch the head of any sleeping being who was facing the north.
 The company found a sleeping elephant and brought back its severed head, which was then attached to the body of the boy.
 Shiva restored its life and made him the leader (pati) of his troops.
 Hence his name ‘Ganapati’.
 Shiva also bestowed a boon that people would worship him and invoke his name before undertaking any venture.

 However, there’s another less popular story of his origin, found in the Brahma Vaivarta Purana: Shiva asked Parvati to observe the punyaka vrata for a year to appease Vishnu in order to have a son.
-When a son was born to her, all the gods and goddesses assembled to rejoice on its birth.
+When a son was born to her, all the gods and goddesses assembled to rejoice in its birth.
 Lord Shani, the son of Surya (Sun-God), was also present but he refused to look at the infant.
-Perturbed at this behavior, Parvati asked him the reason, and Shani replied that his looking at baby would harm the newborn.
+Perturbed at this behavior, Parvati asked him the reason, and Shani replied that his looking at the baby would harm the newborn.

 However, on Parvati’s insistence when Shani eyed the baby, the child’s head was severed instantly.
 All the gods started to bemoan, whereupon Vishnu hurried to the bank of river Pushpabhadra and brought back the head of a young elephant, and joined it to the baby’s body, thus reviving it.